idaholab/moose/modules/stochastic_tools/doc/content/source/vectorpostprocessors/Statistics.md

 The available methods include the following:

-- +precentile+: Percentile bootstrap method as defined in Ch.
+- +percentile+: Percentile bootstrap method as defined in Ch.
 13 of [!cite](tibshirani1993introduction).

 ## Example 1: Statistics